Janis-Rullis-IT/nginx/docs/caching-php.md

  * `1h` - a key to identify which cache was processed.
 Good for debugging.
  * `always` - If the always parameter is specified, the header field will be added regardless of the response code.
-Which means if it is not added then header sometimes can not appear.
+Which means if it is not added then header sometimesdocs can not appear.
 * `include` [snippets/fastcgi-php.conf](/snippets/fastcgi-php.conf) `;` - include
 the regular fastcgi commands like `fastcgi_pass unix:/var/run/php/php7.0-fpm.sock;`.